qobilidop/fire-lbg-suite/next.md

-- Restart ref12 when backup finished
+- Check benchmark n004_t4.
+If it works, submit all benchmarks.
-- Check ref13 progress
+- Check z2h600_ref13_dm.
+When it finishes, continue with z2h600_ref13_rad4_dm.
-- When I have time
-    - Start writing a report to make these test runs useful to others
-    - Improve the directory structure
+- Check z2h350_ref13.
+If it doesn't run, restart from snapshot.